 The Vizio SB3820-C6 has a good stereo soundstage that's bigger than the bar itself.
 It has a centered focus that can help objects sound as if they're coming from a more accurate pinpoint location rather than from a more general area.
 However, its soundstage seems a bit wider on the right side than on the left side, even when it's centered on a table.

-The Vizio SB3820-C6 has good stereo dynamics.
+The Vizio SB3820-C6 has great stereo dynamics.
 It can get loud enough for house parties or large rooms, which is nice.
 At higher volumes, it produces a few compression artifacts and some pumping, particularly in the bass range, but it may not be noticeable to all listeners.
-This shouldn't be a problem at more reasonable volumes though.

 The Vizio SB3820-C6's total harmonic distortion performance is good.
 The THD falls within good limits at moderate volume.
 At max volume, there's some distortion that results in harsh and impure frequencies but this may not be noticeable to all listeners.